ejborges/AIML-Resources/README.md

   * 12-week curriculum walking you through AI foundations like search, logic, probabilistic reasoning, and more.
 * Generative AI for Beginners (by Microsoft): https://github.com/microsoft/generative-ai-for-beginners
   * Want to understand LLMs and GenAI in 2025?
 This repo is your friendly intro to text generation, embeddings, and more.
+* AI Agents for Beginners (by Microsoft): https://github.com/microsoft/ai-agents-for-beginners
+  * Step-by-step course to build AI agents using frameworks like AutoGen.
+11 Lessons teaching everything you need to know to start building AI Agents
+* Hands-On Large Language Models: https://github.com/HandsOnLLM/Hands-On-Large-Language-Models
+  * In this repository you will find the code for all examples throughout the book Hands-On Large Language Models written by Jay Alammar and Maarten Grootendorst.
+Dive into everything LLMs from tokenization, fine-tuning, inference, RAG, and more.
+* Hands-on LLM Fine Tuning: https://github.com/youssefHosni/Hands-On-LLM-Fine-Tuning
+  * Hands-on tutorials on fine-tuning various LLMs using different fine-tuning techniques
 * fastai: https://github.com/fastai/fastai
   * Built on top of PyTorch, fastai is both a library and a course for rapidly prototyping ML models without losing interpretability.
 * Awesome Data Science: https://github.com/academic/awesome-datascience